KalyanTalabothula/k8-resources/notes.md

 control manager
-replica controller -> make sures desired number of pod replicas run all the time. node controller --> checks desired number of nodes are running ServiceAccount controller --> Create default ServiceAccounts for new namespaces.
+replica controller -> make sures desired number of pod replicas run all the time. node controller --> checks desired number of nodes are running Job controller --> A Job runs a Pod (or multiple Pods) until the work is finished successfully — then it stops.
+ServiceAccount controller --> Create default ServiceAccounts for new namespaces.
 EndpointSlice controller -> Populates EndpointSlice objects (to provide a link between Services and Pods).